TheNeuronProject/EFML.vim/README.md

 ## What is EFML

-EFML (ef.js template language) is the template language of [ef.js](https://github.com/ClassicOldSong/ef.js).
+EFML (ef.js template language) is a template language for [ef.js](https://github.com/ClassicOldSong/ef.js).

 ## Installation